 PKU: When Phenylalanine Becomes Toxic

-Phenylketonuria (PKU) is a genetic disorder caused by a deficiency of phenylalanine hydroxylase โ€” the enzyme that converts phenylalanine to tyrosine.
-Without it, phenylalanine accumulates to toxic levels in the blood and brain, causing severe intellectual disability if untreated.
-PKU affects roughly 1 in 10,000โ€“15,000 newborns in European populations.
+Phenylketonuria (PKU) is a rare but serious inherited metabolic disorder caused by a deficiency of the enzyme phenylalanine hydroxylase, which is necessary for converting phenylalanine to tyrosine.
+Without this enzyme, phenylalanine accumulates in the blood and brain to toxic levels.
+Left untreated, this leads to severe and irreversible intellectual disability, behavioral problems, and seizures.
+PKU affects approximately 1 in 10,000–15,000 newborns in European populations.

 Why Diet Drinks Have a Warning

-โš ๏ธ "Contains Phenylalanine"
+⚠️ "Contains Phenylalanine"

 Every product sweetened with aspartame carries the label "Phenylketonurics: Contains Phenylalanine."
-Aspartame is a dipeptide of aspartic acid and phenylalanine โ€” when digested, it releases free phenylalanine.
+Aspartame is a dipeptide of aspartic acid and phenylalanine — when digested, it releases free phenylalanine.
 For most people this is harmless.
-For the roughly 1 in 10,000 individuals with PKU, it can push blood phenylalanine to dangerous levels.
+For individuals with PKU, it can push blood phenylalanine to dangerous levels.
 The warning is a direct consequence of PKU biochemistry.

 Interesting Facts

 Why F?
-Phenylalanine's one-letter code is F โ€” not P (taken by proline) or A (alanine).
-The F is thought to come from the Ph in Phenylalanine, with ph pronounced like f in German (where much amino acid nomenclature originated).
+Phenylalanine's one-letter code is F — not P (taken by proline) or A (alanine).
+The F is thought to come from the Ph in Phenylalanine, with ph pronounced like f in German, where much amino acid nomenclature originated.
 It remains one of the more phonetically logical single-letter assignments in the system.

 The shikimate pathway.
-Plants, fungi, and bacteria synthesize phenylalanine (and tyrosine and tryptophan) via the shikimate pathway โ€” a metabolic route that doesn't exist in animals.
+Plants, fungi, and bacteria synthesize phenylalanine via the shikimate pathway — a metabolic route that doesn't exist in animals.
 Because we lack this pathway, we depend entirely on dietary phenylalanine.
-The herbicide glyphosate (Roundup) kills plants by blocking a key enzyme in the shikimate pathway, preventing aromatic amino acid synthesis.
+The herbicide glyphosate kills plants by blocking a key enzyme in this pathway, preventing aromatic amino acid synthesis.
 Animals are unaffected because they don't have the pathway to block.

-Lignin โ€” the world's second most abundant polymer.
-In plants, phenylalanine is the precursor to the phenylpropanoid pathway, which produces lignin โ€” the rigid structural polymer that gives wood its strength.
+Lignin — the world's second most abundant polymer.
+In plants, phenylalanine is the precursor to the phenylpropanoid pathway, which produces lignin — the rigid structural polymer that gives wood its strength.
 Lignin is the second most abundant organic polymer on Earth, after cellulose.
 Every wooden structure, every tree trunk, every piece of timber ultimately traces its backbone to phenylalanine chemistry.

 Where Phenylalanine Is Found